steltenpower/websheets/README.md

 Same question for

-<pre> data:text/html, <html contenteditable> </pre>
+<pre> data:text/html, &lt;html contenteditable&gt; </pre>

-type of content (bummer: data URLs stopped working: https://blog.mozilla.org/security/2017/11/27/blocking-top-level-navigations-data-urls-firefox-59/ )
+But, wasn't this supposed to stop working?: https://blog.mozilla.org/security/2017/11/27/blocking-top-level-navigations-data-urls-firefox-59/

 and can you have a save-to-URL after editing ?